The All Natural Vegan

 If you run into the problem of your candied pecans being chewy instead of crunchy, it's most likely because you didn't cook them long enough.
 It's better to overcook the pecans than undercook.

-What Does Refridgerating Cookie Dough Do?
+What Does Refrigerating Cookie Dough Do?

 To make it as simple as possible, chilling cookie dough helps to control the spreading of the cookies while baking.
-If you like thick cookies, I recommend chilling them, however, if you like them thin and crispy, don't refrigerate.
+If you like thick cookies, I recommend chilling them; however, if you like them thin and crispy, don't refrigerate.

 Related Recipes Using Maple Crystals: